WeCanCodeIT/columbus-2017-fall/exercises/courses-with-instructors.md

 - This will use `@Component`
 - Bring in `@Resource` for an `instructorRepo` and a `courseRepo`
 - Override the run method to
-  - Create and save 3 instructors
+  - Create and save 3 instructors: Brian Forsythe, Don Hamilton and Alan Kostrick
-  - Create and save 4 courses
+  - Create and save 4 courses: Spring with instructor Brian, HTML and Javascript with instructor Donny and Java with instructor Alan

 ## Create the CourseController Class
 - You will need to be able to call methods of the repository interfaces...what should we declare?